giovannic96/Real-time-collaborative-text-editor/README.md

 ## Cooperative Awesome Real-Time Text Editor
 Cooperative text editing system that allows one or more users to modify the content of a document simultaneously.

-## Last Release [v0.1.4a - Nightly 120B] - 2019/10/27 @ 03:00 - [Differences]
+## Last Release [v0.1.4a - Nightly 120C] - 2019/10/29 @ 02:00 - [Differences]
-- Added some provvisory custom icon
+- Added official icon to the application
+- Added a link to menuWindow inside the Debug Room
-- Added some shortcut and action on the editor
+- Correction of some entry in the changelog
-- Added appropriate function on exit and close button
-- Customization of UI on editorWindow

 ## Author & Developers
 A special thanks to all of us.
 Ordered by Surname: